Recently I had the great privilege of presenting at the 2018 Mindshop Conference on how to embrace lean startup principles to accelerate innovation.

 Ms Bishop said, “Pure Power’s proposal wasn’t just a good outcome for the Albany region in terms of energy self-sufficiency, but also the broader community in applying a waste-to-biofuels solution.
 It was their holistic community-minded approach that nudged them over the line.”

-(*The above covers some of the key points covered in the article that appeared at How does a banana peel become the key to reliability for disruptive technologies
+(*The above covers some of the key points covered in the article that appeared at How does a banana peel become the key to reliability for disruptive technologies and subsequent article.

 7 Reasons to use Lean Startup Thinking